Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Perturbation expansion in the interaction strength

 \subsection{Two-particle vertex functions}

-We introduce a similar notation for the two-particle vertex and arrange the two-particle diagrams in the perturbation expansion.
+If we want to go beyond simple weak-coupling approximations such as second order, we have to deal directly with two-particle vertex functions to control the approximations.\cite{Janis14} We introduce a similar notation for the two-particle vertex to organize the two-particle diagrams in the perturbation expansion.
 We use the electron-hole notation, which means that the fundamental (normal) vertex contains one electron and one hole.
 We must assign three independent dynamical variables, Matsubara frequencies in this case, to four end points.
 We do it for the normal vertex in the following way

-The anomalous vertex has a different assignment of frequencies, since the corners of the vertex are connected via diagonals, anomalous Green functions.

-The convention of attaching the dynamical variables is as follows.
+The convention of attaching the dynamical variables to two-particle Feynman diagrams is as follows.
 The particles propagate from left to right, the holes from right to left.
-The arrow indicates propagation of the charge and the transfer energy $-\nu_{m}$ is the total incoming energy of the particle pair.
-All possible singlet vertex functions in the superconducting ground state (electron-hole, electron-electron and hole-hole) are plotted in Fig.~\ref{fig:vertices}.
-They differ in orientations of upper and/or lower lines.
-The anomalous vertices need not conserve charge.
+The arrow indicates propagation of charge.
+The negative transfer energy $-\nu_{m}$ is the total incoming energy of the particle pair.

-The one-electron propagators in the ordered state with anomalous functions are $2\times 2$ matrices.
-Two-particle propagators in full generality are then $4\times 4$ matrices.\cite{Janis00} With matrix vertices we describe all possible scatterings of two simultaneously propagating particles.
-We generally have three different scattering channels, nonequivalent representations of the full two-particle vertex via Bethe-Salpeter equations.\cite{Janis99} Each Bethe-Salpeter equation determines a two-particle irreducibility.
-We denote $L$ and $\mathcal{L}$ normal and anomalous two-particle irreducible vertices, respectively and $K$ and $\mathcal{K}$ the corresponding full ones.
-If we resort to only spin-singlet propagation of two particles, that is, we neglect connections of the vertices by the lines of the same spin or by lines not conserving spin, we manage to describe the two-particle scatterings with only $2\times 2$ matrices.
-In this case we have two fundamental types of Bethe-Salpeter equations determining the electron-hole and electron-electron irreducibility.\cite{Janis14}